Asymptotic Geometry of the Moduli Space of Parabolic $SL(2,\mathbb{C})$-Higgs Bundles: Introduction

 All of this was carried out for connections and Higgs fields without singularities.
 However, in the applications to mathematical physics it is necessary to consider fields admitting simple (or higher order) poles.
-Our primary goal in the present work is to extend the results of \cite{MSWW14, MSWWgeometry, Fredricksonasygeo} to the setting of parabolic Higgs bundles, i.e., for fields with simple poles.
+Our first goal in the present work is to extend the results of \cite{MSWW14, MSWWgeometry, Fredricksonasygeo} to the setting of parabolic Higgs bundles, i.e., for fields with simple poles.
 The analysis proceeds in broad outline much as in the smooth case, but several new technical challenges must be faced.
-By working in this slightly broader setting, we include a particular special case where the Hitchin moduli space is only four-dimensional, and where the discriminant locus lies in a compact set of the Hitchin base.
+However, having carried this out, we are able to treat, in particular, a special case where the Hitchin moduli space is only four-dimensional, and where the discriminant locus lies in a compact set of the Hitchin base.
 This is the case where $C$ is the Riemann sphere $\mathbb C \mathbb P^1$ with four punctures.
 It is possible here to write out elements of the Hitchin base explicitly, for example.
-The Hitchin moduli space in this case has been an interesting relatively explicit case (and sometimes called the `toy model'), examined in \cite{hauseldiss, konno93, NakajimaHK, blaavand}.
-It was conjectured in these papers, and independently also by Sergey Cherkis, that the moduli space here is an ALG gravitational instanton.
-We became aware of this conjecture in a lecture of Nigel Hitchin at the Newton Institute in August 2015.
+The Hitchin moduli space in this case has been already examined in detail in \cite{hauseldiss, konno93, NakajimaHK, blaavand} since so much can be done explicitly here.
+(This has also sometimes been called the `toy model'.)
+It was conjectured in these papers, and independently also by Sergey Cherkis, that the moduli space in this setting is an ALG gravitational instanton.
+We learned of this conjecture in a lecture of Nigel Hitchin at the Newton Institute in August 2015.
 We prove this here, and also discuss how the family of ALG metrics obtained through this construction by varying the parabolic data fit into the recent classification of ALG metrics by Chen-Chen \cite{ChenChenIII}.
 In particular, using an alternate description available in this four-dimensional case, we show that for strongly parabolic data, the exponential rate $g_{L^2} - g_{\mathrm{sf}}$ equals the rate predicted in \cite{GMNhitchin}.

 \S 2 reviews general background material about parabolic Higgs bundles.
 We introduce the two main building blocks, namely limiting configurations and fiducial solutions, in \S 3.
 For each of these, we review the construction near simple zeros and then describe the generalization to strongly and weakly parabolic data successively.
 This leads immediately to the family of approximate solutions.
 Analysis of the linearized Hitchin equations is carried out first locally in \S 4, then globally in \S 5.
 The key new feature here, over what was done in \cite{MSWW14}, is the incorporation of `curvature bubbling' at the parabolic points.
 (In addition, in distinction to \cite{MSWW14}, the analysis here is all done at the level of Hermitian metrics.)
 The deformation to exact solutions is in \S 6 and the proof of exponential decay of $g_{L^2} - g_{\mathrm{sf}}$ is in \S 7.
 Finally, \S 8 contains the detailed and explicit analysis in the case of the sphere punctured at four points.
 The precise statements of results will be given \emph{inter alia}.